Seeru-crypto/oracle/general admin/dev-tools/docker-commands.md

 ***
 ## Naming
- Docker images are slash separated names, for example "TARGET_IMAGE" or "SOURCE_IMAGE"
+ Docker image names are slash separated, for example

+"TARGET_IMAGE" / "SOURCE_IMAGE"

-Docker container names are also slash separated, lower case, for example "docker_container".
+Docker container names are also slash separated, but in **lower case**, for example

+"docker_container".

 ***

 ### Create a docker image
+There are 2 ways to create docker images, first is via your custom Dockerfile or docker.compose and the other is directly pulling a default image from docker hub.

-To build a new image, cd to the Dockerfile location and enter the command: docker build -t <ImageName>:<Version> .
+To build a new image from a dockerfile: navigate to the Dockerfile location and enter the command:

+`docker build -t <ImageName>:<Version> .`
--t flags our newly created image with a identifier tag for easier comprehension The . at the end tells docker where our Dockerfile is located . means in the same directory, '..' means in the parent directory ect
+- -t flags our newly created image with a identifier tag for easier comprehension
+- . at the end tells docker where our Dockerfile is located . means in the same directory, '..' means in the parent directory
-The space after the : is reserved for versioning, so V1, V2 ect
+- The space after the : is reserved for versioning, so V1, V2 ect

+OR

+pull a default image directly from docker hub, for example:

+`docker pull mongo`

 ***